How was it possible for Anne Frank, her family, and their friends to hide in the Secret Annex for 25 months without being discovered?

-Eventually the intruders left without discovering the secret of the book shelf, which is in itself a testament to its natural presence in the little room.
-When the Franks were arrested, the Dutch Nazis came directly to the book shelf door on the strength of their informer’s information.
+Eventually, the intruders left without discovering the secret of the bookshelf.
+This is a testament to its natural presence in the little room.
+When the Franks were arrested, the police came directly to the bookshelf door because their informant provided them with an exact location.

-Clearly, life in the Secret Annex was dangerous and precarious but the layout of the house, their protectors, and caution made it possible for the Franks and their friends to survive there secretly for 25 months.
-It lasted until August 4, 1944, when their luck and caution finally ran out.
+Clearly, life in the Secret Annex was dangerous and precarious but several factors—the layout of the house, their protectors, and their caution—made it possible for the Franks and their friends to remain hidden for 25 months.
+It lasted until August 4, 1944, when their luck finally ran out.

-The residents of the Secret Annex took great care to be quiet and give no signs that they were there during the times people were present in the building itself or the buildings to each side.
-Once the office staff left the building in the evening and on the weekends they resumed a slightly more “normal” life, although they were still very careful about lights and noise.
+The residents of the annex took great care to be quiet and tried to give no sign that they were hiding there.
+Only when the office staff left the building in the evening and on the weekends were they able to resume a slightly more “normal” life.
+They were still very careful about lights and noise.

-Faurisson’s conclusion that the Franks and their friends would have been caught immediately is insupportable.
+For the reasons enumerated above, Faurisson’s position—that the Franks and their friends would have been caught immediately—is not supportable.